-Course Code: BBA3073 Course Title: Socia l Media ad HRM L-T- P-C 3 0 0 3 Version No. 1.0 1 1 Course Pre-requisites nan Resource Management Knowledge of HR f unctions Anti-requisites Nil Course Description execution of these provides an overvie Subject will give an understanding about various sub functionalities of Human resource management and execution of these functionalities through social media platform.
+Course Code: BBA3073 Course Title: Socia l Media ad HRM L-T- P-C 3 0 0 3 Version No. 1.0 1 1 Course Pre-requisites an Resource Management Knowledge of HR f unctions Anti-requisites Nil Course Description Subject will give an understanding about various sub functionalities of Human resource management and execution of these functionalities through social media platform.
 Course is conceptual in nature and provides an overview of various social media platform and its effectiveness in practicing functionalities of HRM.
-It will help the students in understanding the role of social networking websites in doing HR activities Course Out Comes On successful completion of the course, the student shall be able to: CO1: Describe the applicability of Social media in performing HR functionalities.
+It will help the students in understanding the role of social networking websites in doing HR activities.
+Course Out Comes On successful completion of the course, the student shall be able to: CO1: Describe the applicability of Social media in performing HR functionalities.
 CO2: Explain the practice of recruitment through social media platform.
 CO3: Discuss the role of social media in effective training and development.
-CO4: Explain the role of social media in manpower planning and performance appraisal practices CO5: Application of employer branding activities through social media ces Course objective The objective of the course is to familiarize the learners with the concepts of Social Media and HRM and attain Employability through Participative Learning techniques.
-Course Content: Module 1 Introduction to social media 10 Sessions Topics: social media a SNW for HR functions management, meaning, terms in social medi a, benefits of us sing SNW for HR Functions, Module 2 Social media and recruitment 10 Se ssions
+CO4: Explain the role of social media in manpower planning and performance appraisal practices CO5: Application of employer branding activities through social media Course objective course is to familiarize the learning through Participative Learning of So ocial Med lia and I HRM and Course Content: Module 1 Introduction to social media essions Topics: social media a SNW for HR functions management, meaning, terms in social medi ia, benefits of us sing SNW for HR Functions, Module 2 Social media and recruitment 10 Se ssions

-lopics: recruitm Topics: recruitment, types of recruitment, sources, methods, use of social media for recruitment function, company recruitment
+Topics: recruitment, types of recruitment, sources, methods, use of social media for recruitment function, company recruitment

 practices through social media.

-Module 3 Module 3 Social media and 10 Sessions
+Module 3 Social media and 10 Sess

-Module 3 training 10 368810118
+Module 3 training 10 Sessions

-Topics: training g, instructional approache es, methods, training and SNW , CBT and SNW.
+Topics: training, Topics: training, instructional approaches, methods, training and SNW, CBT and SNW.

 Social media and

 Module 4 Human Resource 10 Sessions